 Using Mold Cleaner: Most household cleaners, such as vinegar, bleach, or baking soda, work well against mold.
 Just apply the cleaner to the affected area, let it sit for some time, and clean away any mold stains with a brush.

-Ventilate Completely: Open your windows or use a fan to ventilate well as you clean and even as you finish cleaning to prevent spreading those spores.
+Ventilate Completely: Open your windows and use a dehumidifier or a fan to ventilate well as you clean and even as you finish cleaning to prevent spreading those spores.

 Dispose of Infected Porous Materials: If mold has infected porous materials like carpeting, drywall, or insulation, they must be disposed of because cleaning may not remove all mold spores and water from the materials.